gph82/mdciao/doc/highlights.rst

       :align: left
       :name: fig_flare

-      (click to enlarge) FlarePlot of the frequencies shown in the upper pannel of :numfig:`interface_bars`.
+      (click to enlarge) FlarePlot of the frequencies shown in the upper pannel of :numref:`interface_bars`.
 Residues are shown as dots on the outer circumference, split into fragments following any available labelling (BW or CGN) information.
 The contact frequencies are represented as lines connecting residue pairs, with an opacity proportional to the frequencie's value.
 The secondary stucture of each residue is also included.
 (Note: This plot is always produced as .pdf to be able to zoom into it as much as needed.
 Click the zoomed-in inset at the top of the page to read the labels clearly)

-* Similar to how :numfig:`fig_flare` maps contact frequencies (:numfig:`interface_bars`, upper panel) onto the molecular topology, the next figure maps the **lower** panel :numfig:`interface_bars` on the molecular geometry.
+* Similar to how the flareplot (:numref:`fig_flare`) maps contact frequencies (:numref:`interface_bars`, upper panel) onto the molecular topology, the next figure maps the **lower** panel :numref:`interface_bars` on the molecular geometry.
 It simply puts the values shown there in the `temperature factor <http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM>`_  of a pdb file, representing the calculated interface as a *heatmap*

  .. figure:: imgs/interface_BRG.png
       :scale: 50%
       :align: left

       (click to enlarge) 3D visualization of the interface as heatmap at hand using `VMD <https://www.ks.uiuc.edu/Research/vmd/>`_.
-Note, for the figure at the top of the page the option signal_beta=True has been passed to the cli.interface method of the API.
+Note, for the blue/read figure at the top of the page the option signal_beta=True has been passed to the :obj:`mdciao.cli.interface` method of the API.
 At the moment this is not possible just by using `mdc_interface.py`, sorry!

 * A different approach is to look **only** for a particular set of pre-defined contacts.
 Simply writing this set into a human readable `JSON <https://www.json.org/>`_ file will allow `mdc_sites.py` to compute and present these (and only these) contacts, as in the example file `tip.json`::